BU-CLOUD-S20/Cloud-native-deployments-of-bare-metal-high-performance-AI-workflows/Report.md

 # Conclusions

-- efficiency: the ratio of the useful work performed by a machine or in a process to the total energy expended or heat taken in
+- efficiency: measured as the ratio of useful output to total input
 - scalability: In information technology, scalability (frequently spelled scaleability) seems to have two usages: 1) It is the ability of a computer application or product (hardware or software) to continue to function well when it (or its context) is changed in size or volume in order to meet a user need.
 2) It is the ability not only to function well in the rescaled situation, but to actually take full advantage of it.
-- elasticity:
+- elasticity: price Elasticity is the responsiveness of demand to change in price
-- total training time
+- total training time: total training time of achieving an experiment
-- batch computation time
+- batch computation time:

 # The BigGAN workflow